Personalised Decision-Making without Counterfactuals: Acknowledgments

-Taking now $X^*$ as our sufficient covariate $L$, we can apply the formulae of \eqref{11}--\eqref{01} to compute the quantities $\tau(x^*)$, $\rho(x^*)$ required for the analysis of \secref{cov}.
+Taking now $X^*$ as our sufficient covariate $L$, on combining experimental and observational data we can apply the formulae of \eqref{11}--\eqref{01} to compute the quantities $\tau(x^*)$, $\rho(x^*)$ required for the analysis of \secref{cov}.
 Noting that $X^*=X$ in the observational regime, so that $\Pr(X=x)=\Pr(X^*=x)$, we obtain

 where $K= \Pr(Y=1, X=1) + \Pr(Y=0, X=0)$.
 Then from \eqref{impb} we bound $\xi$ within $(L,U)$, where